 Kettle of Fish (West Village)

 Although Kettle of Fish stays true to its roots as a “Greenwich Village neighborhood bar,” the establishment has relocated several times and picked up some interesting clientele along the way, including the likes of Bob Dylan, Jack Kerouac, and Hunter S. Thompson, among others.
 Since its opening in 1950, the bar has continued to welcome people from all walks of life: beat writers, musicians, sports fans, intellectuals, and even average Joes.
-If you’re searching for a dive-y, yet bookish atmosphere in the city, look no further.
+If you’re searching for a dive-y, yet bookish atmosphere in nyc, Kettle of Fish is your spot.

 KGB Bar (East Village)